IBM/maximo-labs/MkDocs/apm_8.7/docs/hpu_models.md

 ### Run Notebook Directly for Debugging Purpose

-If user want to directly run the notebook to calculate the score for debug purpose instead of the job, user can add some enviroment variables in notebook temporary.
+If user want to directly run the notebook to calculate the score for debug purpose instead of the job, user can add some enviroment variables in notebook temporarily.

 1\.
 Login Watson Studio, enter the project, click the `Assets` tab, enter the notebook `IBM-Transformers-Tap-Changers-DGA-4.0.0.ipynb`, click the pencil icon to edit.
 Click plus button to add a new cell, and put below code with actual value.